 Disadvantages of Dental Crowns

-Dental crowns are a common restorative procedure, but they come with potential drawbacks.
-This in-depth guide explores the hidden downsides of dental crowns, helping you make an informed decision about your oral health.
+Dental crowns are a widely used restorative solution for damaged teeth, offering both functional and aesthetic benefits.
+However, like any medical procedure, they come with their own set of potential drawbacks.
+This comprehensive guide delves into the disadvantages of dental crowns, helping you make an informed decision about your oral health.

 Understanding Dental Crowns

-• Cosmetic enhancement of misshapen or discolored teeth
+• Cosmetic Enhancement: To improve the appearance of misshapen or discolored teeth.

 Types of Dental Crowns